onweru/compose/README.md

 ## Example

-You can find an example project that uses Compose in the [Compose Userguide](https://github.com/onweru/compose-userguide).

-The Compose Example Project is hosted at [https://compose-docs.netlify.com](https://compose-docs.netlify.com).
-This project also stands as the theme's user guide.
+You can find an example project that uses Compose in the [Compose Userguide](https://github.com/onweru/compose-userguide), which also stands as the theme's user guide.

 > This guide covers the necessary bits.
 As the project evolves, the userguide will get more comprehensive